How to find a missing person

 7. Hire a private investigator in your area

 If the person has been missing for a longer period of time, different alternative must be utilized to expedite your search.
-Private Investigators are professionals, constantly working on cases such as this, so finding your missing may be an easy task for the detective.
+Private Investigators are professionals, constantly working on cases such as this, so finding your missing person may be an easy task for the detective.
 They are also known as people locators or skip trace investigators.

 - They may work with law enforcement officials in an active missing person case.